CarbonCure’s Consortium Closes the Carbon Loop for the Cement and Concrete Industries

 About CarbonCure Technologies Inc.

 CarbonCure is the world leader in CO2 utilization technologies for the cement and concrete sector.
 Its retrofit technology chemically mineralizes waste carbon dioxide during the concrete manufacturing process to make greener and stronger concrete.
 CarbonCure’s technology is being used by nearly 100 concrete producers today to reduce concrete’s carbon footprint, create new production cost savings and gain a competitive sales advantage.
 Concrete plants are retrofitted in a single day and require no CAPEX or changes to their materials and production practices.
-Join our new Industry Advisory Council if you are an industry vetran interested in promoting concrete profitably and green innovation.
-For more information, contact email@example.com or visit carboncure.com.
+Join our new Industry Advisory Council if you are an industry veteran interested in promoting concrete profitably and green innovation.
+For more information, contact firstname.lastname@example.org or visit carboncure.com.

 About Cementos Argos S.A.

 Cementos Argos S.A.
 (OTCMKTS: CMTOY US and CMTRY US), member of the Dow Jones Sustainability Index, is a Colombia-based company engaged in the production of cement, aggregates and concrete products.
 The company operates cement and concrete production plants located throughout Colombia, Central America, the Caribbean and the United States.
 The Argos USA operation includes more than 300 ready mix plants, four cement plants, three grinding facilities, and 20 cement terminals, located throughout Alabama, Arkansas, Georgia, Florida, Mississippi, North Carolina, South Carolina, Texas, Virginia and West Virginia.
 For more information, visit Argos.co or Argos-US.com.